basvdberg/IncrementalJoin/inc_join/README.md

 - `delta_arrival_time < 0`
 - `A.RecordDT is contained in the output window`
-- `B.RecordDT is contained in the output window extended with -look_back_time`
+- `B.RecordDT is contained in the output window extended with -look_back_time` This means that B might have arrived before the start of the output window, or within the output window.
 - if `enforce_sliding_join_window` then
   - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
 - `Output.RecordDT = df_A.RecordDT`